shane-eng/majaro_KDE_asus_X205TA/README.md

 sudo modprobe brcmfmac

-AFter this, I had to restart the machine to connect.
+After this, I had to restart the machine to connect.